 \mparagraph{Co-supervision between modalities.} A common pitfall when training a joint multimodal model is that complex \emph{inter-modal} interactions can be ignored during learning, in favor of simpler \emph{intra-modal} interactions \cite{goyal2017making,clark-etal-2019-dont,hessel2020emap}.
-For example, when using the aforementioned mask LM objective, models often \emph{ignore visual input completely} in favor of text-text interactions \cite{bitton2021data}; this issue is magnified when training on videos with ASR, as spoken language often contains redundant words \cite{zellers2021merlot}.
+For example, when using the aforementioned mask LM objective, models can \emph{ignore visual input completely} in favor of text-text interactions \cite{bitton2021data}; this issue is magnified when training on videos with noisy ASR text \cite{zellers2021merlot}.

-As a result, a line of recent work has learned independent modality-specific encoders coupled with objectives that can't be shortcutted with simple intra-modal patterns.
+A line of recent work thus learns independent modality-specific encoders, using objectives that cannot be shortcutted with simple intra-modal patterns.
 Models like CLIP learn image classification by matching images with their captions, contrastively \cite{zhang2020contrastive, radford2021learning, jia2021scaling}.
 Recent work has explored this paradigm for matching video frames with their transcripts \cite{xu2021videoclip}, with their audio signal \cite{rouditchenko2020avlnet, wang2021multimodal}, or both \cite{alayrac2020self, akbari2021vatt}; these works likewise perform well on single-modality tasks like audio classification and activity recognition.
 These independent encoders can be combined through late fusion \cite{rouditchenko2020avlnet}, yet late fusion is strictly less expressive than our proposed joint encoding (early fusion) approach.

 \mparagraph{Our work} combines both lines of research.
-We train a joint model using all modalities in a video -- vision, text, and audio -- and use a new objective to enable \emph{co-supervision} between modalities.
-For instance, we can learn a strong model of vision-and-text in part by using \emph{audio as supervision}: when the audio is of `\masktoken ed-out' regions of the video, models cannot easily `cheat' by learning intra-modal vision-vision or text-text interactions (Figure~\ref{fig:teaser}).
-We turn to this next.
+We learn a model for jointly representing videos, through all their modalities, and train it using a new learning objective that enables \emph{co-supervision} between modalities.